-If so, the Gleaning Project is for you!
-The gleaning project organizes groups of volunteer pickers to pick excess fruit (and sometimes vegetables).
+The Gleaning Project organizes groups of volunteer pickers to pick excess fruit (and sometimes vegetables).
 The harvest is divided 3 ways: One third for the landowner, one third for the Food Program, and one third divided amongst the picking volunteers.
 The Food Program share is used in our events, as well as distributed via the clinic, school and food bank.
 We gather all of the harvest together first and weigh everything so we can do things as fairly as possible, and so we can keep an accurate record for our notes and our funders.
 It’s an exercise in working communally, and everyone takes home some fruit picked by each of the volunteers.

 When we have a site that is ready to pick, we email the volunteer pickers to inform everyone of the opportunity.
 We try to give you as much notice as possible, but often the window is pretty tight – ripe fruit waits for no picker!

 If you are offered a chance to pick, please take that commitment seriously.
-We know that things come up and sometimes it is necessary to cancel—in that case please give us as much notice as possible so we can replace you.
+We know that things come up and sometimes it is necessary to cancel—in that case please give us as much notice as possible so we can replace you with someone who is keen.
 That lets us visit a site with the right number of pickers and get all the ripe fruit, rather than have to return multiple times to the same site.
+And some people want to pick but they don’t have a use for all of their share.
+If this is the case for you, please let us know when you ask to pick.

 If you would like to be notified about upcoming picking sessions, or if you have trees that need picking, or if you have any questions at all, please email Emma.